Estimation in functional regression for general exponential families: Proof of Theorem Proof of Theorem 1

-The theory in this section combine ideas from~\citet{Portnoy88AS} and from~\citet{HjortPollard93convex}.
-We write our results in a notation that makes the applications in Section~\ref{known} and~\ref{unknown} more straightforward.
-The notational cost is that the parameters are indexed by $\{0,1,\dots,N\}$.
-To avoid an excess of parentheses we write $\Np$ for~$N+1$.
-In the applications $N$ changes with the sample size~$n$ and~$\QQ$ is replaced by~$\QQnaBN$ or~$\tQQnaBN$.
+We write the lemmas in a notation that makes the applications in Sections~\ref{known} and~\ref{unknown} more straightforward.
+The notational cost is that the parameters are indexed by $\{0,1,\ldots,N\}$ in Lemmas~\ref{AnBn} and~\ref{AB}.
+Each of the lemmas stated in this subsection is a general result.